mrange/fsharpadvent2016/src/perfsemibigdata/perfsemibigdata/README.md

 ### `Structures of Arrays` with .NET 4.6 SIMD

 In .NET 4.6 we got SIMD enabled data structures like `System.Numerics.Vector3`.
 This should give a performance improvement.
 An issue with .NET 4.6 SIMD is that `System.Numerics.Vector3` only supports single precision floats.
 This divides the size of the test data by two so it's not a fair comparison.
-However, I thought it could be interesting to include anyway:
+However, I thought it could be interesting to include anyway so I added test case **Structures of Arrays (SIMD)**.

 Since the jitter recognizes the SIMD types we can use vector algebra and avoid lot hidden local variables in the jitted code: